wp-plugins/cricket-moods/readme.txt

 == Usage ==

-By default, Cricket Moods will automatically print each post's moods just below the time for each post.
+By default, Cricket Moods will automatically print each post's moods just above each post's content.

-Using the "Cricket Moods" panel under "Options" in the WordPress administrative area, you can add, modify, and delete moods as you see fit.
+Using the "Moods" panel under "Manage" in the WordPress administrative area, you can add, modify, and delete moods as you see fit.
 Leaving the "Mood Name" blank will cause Cricket Moods not to display any text with that mood's image for a purely pictorial representation of your mood.
 Conversely, you can leave the "Image File" blank and no smilie or other image will be shown with that mood.
 Deleting a mood will also remove any references to that mood from your blog posts.